akka/akka/akka-docs/rst/java/http/routing-dsl/directives/alphabetically.rst

 :ref:`-formField-java-`                          Extracts an HTTP form field from the request :ref:`-formFieldMap-java-`                       Extracts a number of HTTP form field from the request as a ``Map<String, String>``
 :ref:`-formFieldMultiMap-java-`                  Extracts a number of HTTP form field from the request as a ``Map<String, List<String>``
-:ref:`-formFields-java-`                         Extracts a number of HTTP form field from the request :ref:`-formFieldList-java-`                      Extracts a number of HTTP form field from the request as a ``List<Pair<String, String>>``
+:ref:`-formFieldList-java-`                      Extracts a number of HTTP form field from the request as a ``List<Pair<String, String>>``
 :ref:`-get-java-`                                Rejects all non-GET requests :ref:`-getFromBrowseableDirectories-java-`       Serves the content of the given directories as a file-system browser, i.e. files are sent and directories served as browseable listings